awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_HLSTimestampRange.md

  **StartTimestamp**   <a name="KinesisVideo-Type-reader_HLSTimestampRange-StartTimestamp"></a>
 The start of the time stamp range for the requested media\.
 If the `HLSTimestampRange` value is specified, the `StartTimestamp` value is required\.
 This value is inclusive\.
-Fragments that start before the `StartingTimestamp` and continue past it are included in the session\.
+Fragments that start before the `StartTimestamp` and continue past it are included in the session\.
+If `FragmentSelectorType` is `SERVER_TIMESTAMP`, the `StartTimestamp` must be later than the stream head\.
 Type: Timestamp
 Required: No